Addiction Resources for Families and Loved Ones

 • Community reinforcement approach and family training (CRAFT).
 CRAFT is an alternative to a staged intervention that involves training family members to no longer reward unwanted behaviors and improve their communication styles.

 • Family behavioral therapy (FBT).
-This approach combines behavioral contracts and contingency management and engages the family in helping the addicted person to apply new skills learned in therapy.
+This approach combines behavioral contracts and contingency management and engages the family in helping the addicted person apply new skills learned in therapy.

 If you have a teenage son or daughter, you have other specific treatment options designed specifically for adolescents:8